-Required foundation course for MA in Urban Studies.
+Required foundation course for M.A. in Urban Studies.
 Introduces students to current debates in urban studies and to modern urban theory.
 Themes covered include: immigration, race and ethnicity, urban culture and history, urban sociology, urban planning, city and globalization.

 URST 5020.
-URBAN POLITICAL PROCESSES.
+Urban Political Processes.
 (3 Credits)

 Examines urban political systems concentrating on the primary institutions and processes that comprise the urban milieu.
 Focuses on the major theories and approaches that attempt to explain urban politics and urban political systems.

-Attributes: INST, PMMA.
+Attributes: INST, ISIN, PMMA, PSIC.

 Examination of 19th Century origins of suburb as counterpoint to the city and the role of nature in shaping the design of this new form of country living.
 The twentieth century transformation of the suburb into the American dream will be evaluated in light of the reultant sprawl and the policy critiques of this pattern of growth.
 The class project will involve the design of a sustainable suburb for the 21st century.

 URST 5040.
-URBANISM.
+Urbanism.
 (3 Credits)

 Overview of urban philosophy and urban planning theory in the modern period with emphasis on contemporary scholarship as well as planning methods and techniques.
 Course scope is international.

 URST 5045.
-INFORMAL CITIES.
+Informal Cities.
 (3 Credits)

 This course will examine informal organization as it takes place under the impact of political crisis, natural and manmade disasters, and the ongoing crisis of poverty.
 A variety of sources will be used including written records, films, and imagery.

 URST 5066.
-URBAN HEALTH AND ENVIRONMENT.
+Urban Health and Environment.
 (3 Credits)

 This course will examine the intersection of urban life, the urban environment, individual and community health, and public policy.
 In doing so, it will examine the evolution of urban public health problems, the urban environment, and the role and responsibility of the political system to respond to individual and communtiy health issues in urban settings.
 A variety of approaches to the study of urban public policy as well as selected issues from the study of urban public and environmental health will be highlighted.